Lamprey pie: Decline and legacy

 The prevalence of lampreys in English rivers declined in the 19th century, possibly as a result of the increasing numbers of weirs installed.
 The lamprey is said to have vanished from the upper reaches of the Severn by the middle of the century, with a further decline apparent from 1865.
 It is now rarely caught in the Severn or the Bristol Channel and is a protected species.
 There is a single lamprey fishery surviving in Britain, on the River Ouse in Yorkshire, where it is primarily sold as fishing bait.
 Lampreys remain popular in Scandinavia, the Baltic States and the Atlantic coast of continental Europe, where the fish is eaten as a delicacy.

 A lamprey pie is still presented by Gloucester to the monarch of the United Kingdom on special occasions.
 A 20 lb pie was presented at the 1953 Coronation of Elizabeth II.
 Although the lampreys were supplied by a Gloucester-based company, they were sourced from Grimsby.
 A pie was also presented at the Silver Jubilee in 1977.
 By the time of the 2012 Diamond Jubilee no British lampreys could be sourced, and lampreys from the Great Lakes in North America were used.
+For the Coronation of Charles III and Camilla in 2023 the traditional pie was made with pork and decorated with two pastry lampreys because of the dwindling number of actual lampreys in Britain.